 Finding tournament anglers on sprawling Lake Shelbyville shouldn't be easy, but Steve Bowman and I were able to locate our assigned All-Star, Aaron Martens, right off the bat.
 He's fishing a riprap bank near the railroad track that crosses the lake.
 He caught a non-keeper just before we arrived, and I saw him swing on another, which he missed.
 Whatever he's throwing, he's fishing it on spinning tackle, which means a light-line presentation of some sort.

-B.A.S.S. writer Don Barone talks with All-Star Fan Favorite Gerald Swindle about what it means to be
+B.A.S.S. writer Don Barone talks with All-Star Fan Favorite Gerald Swindle about what it means to be voted into All-Star week by his fans.

 See the Elites dine and get briefed as All-Star Week begins.